chef/chef-web-docs/chef_master/source/debug.rst

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The following examples demonstrate various approaches for using resources in recipes.
-If you want to see examples of how Chef uses resources in recipes, take a closer look at the cookbooks that Chef authors and maintains: https://github.com/chef-cookbooks.

 **Specify a log entry**